celephant/GPT-3.5PdfReader/README.md

 css
 Copy code
 python main.py
-The program will prompt you to enter your OpenAI API key.
-Once you enter your API key, a file dialog will appear allowing you to select a PDF file to upload.
-After you select a file, the program will extract the text from the file and prompt you to enter a question.
+Upon running the program, you will be prompted to enter your OpenAI API key.
+After entering your API key, a file dialog will appear allowing you to select a PDF file to upload.
+The program will extract the text from the file and prompt you to enter a question.
 You can enter any question related to the content of the PDF file, and the program will generate an answer using the OpenAI GPT-3 API.

 You can continue entering questions until you are finished.
 To exit the program, simply type "exit" when prompted for a question.